-- Business Improvement Districts (BID): - o Support Takanini BID establishment. - Transport is key to creating opportunities and we will advocate for: - o expanding the bus service to Ardmore Airport to allow people to get to work and to access those services/businesses. - o expanding the AT local ride-share service to replace other under-used bus routes to allow users to travel to work and shops. - Opportunities broker: - o Scope for improvement in Māori economic outcomes in terms of education, employment, and enterprise. - o Advocating for educational opportunities: - early conversations in schools around possible pathways - piloting and expansion of apprenticeship programmes in schools - local business apprenticeships including Ardmore, Takanini and Hunua Road. - o Growth: - Ardmore industrial development bringing significant job opportunities - growth creating job opportunities including Drury/Southern Corridor - apartments in Papakura town centre - placemaking (a community-led approach to improving neighbourhoods and reinventing public spaces.)
+- Business Improvement Districts (BID): - Support Takanini BID establishment. - Transport is key to creating opportunities and we will advocate for: - expanding the bus service to Ardmore Airport to allow people to get to work and to access those services/businesses. - expanding the AT local ride-share service to replace other under-used bus routes to allow users to travel to work and shops. - Opportunities broker: - Scope for improvement in Māori economic outcomes in terms of education, employment, and enterprise. - Advocating for educational opportunities: - early conversations in schools around possible pathways - piloting and expansion of apprenticeship programmes in schools - local business apprenticeships including Ardmore, Takanini and Hunua Road. - o Growth: - Ardmore industrial development bringing significant job opportunities - growth creating job opportunities including Drury/Southern Corridor - apartments in Papakura town centre - placemaking (a community-led approach to improving neighbourhoods and reinventing public spaces.) - Support resources dedicated to identifying existing opportunities, and instigating new ones, for collaborative working across a range of agencies to deliver better economic development outcomes for residents and businesses where relevant.

-- Support resources dedicated to identifying existing opportunities, and instigating new ones, for collaborative working across a range of agencies to deliver better economic development outcomes for residents and businesses where relevant. - Hawkins Theatre could be more of a hub if used differently. - Attractions (including placemaking and activities) in the town centres so people come into town. - Leverage from The Southern Initiative programme to deliver localised employment and economic development opportunity.
+- Hawkins Theatre could be more of a hub if used differently • - Attractions (including placemaking and activities) in the town centres so people come into town.